jamesplease/react-composer/README.md

 </RenderPropComponent>
 ```

-Sometimes you need the result of multiple `RenderPropComponent`s inside of `MyComponent`.
+Sometimes you need the result of multiple render prop components inside of `MyComponent`.
 This
 can get messy.

 ```jsx